 Mitsubishi Electric: A leading manufacturer of ductless heat pumps, Mitsubishi mini-split systems are growing in popularity in Ohio, specifically as a single zone heating/cooling solution for areas that are difficult to keep comfortable with your traditional HVAC system.
 Commonly found in sunrooms, master bedrooms, and room additions, Mitsubishi ductless heat pumps are amongst the highest-efficiency and energy costs-minded systems on the market.

 We encourage you to do your research on which brands would best fit your new heat pump replacement budget.
+Another brand you may have heard of is Daikin AC Units.
 Choose a reputable manufacturer but remember that the quality of installation from the company you choose to replace your cooling and heating systems is what matters most.
 As we say at Logan Services, the best warranty is the one you don’t have to use because the heat pump installed was done correctly the first time.

 Heat Pump System Itemized Costs

 When you have a new heat pump replacement quote, it’s likely that the project is quoted in one total price.
 Your estimate may include the set-up of many items that are necessary to complete the project and bring your home reliable, energy efficient home comfort.
 Costs for heat pump repair or replacement can be dependent on part and equipment availability, as well as demand.

 Here are some common terms as they may relate to your heat pump project:

 - Heat pump condensing unit : Located in the outdoor equipment, the condensing unit is the outdoor coil functioning in cooling mode.